Mooney1126/jmlab/content/Journal/Learning Logs/Blog Development.md

 ![](/00002-2210682333.png)

 In today's fast-paced digital world, effective personal knowledge management (PKM) is essential for maintaining clarity and productivity.
-This article delves into my structured approach to organizing thoughts and streamlining processes using Obsidian, a powerful note-taking tool.
+This article delves into my structured approach to organizing thoughts and streamlining processes using Obsidian, a powerful note-..-taking tool.
 By integrating automation, I transform these organized notes into well-structured blog posts, ensuring that valuable insights are shared with the world while maintaining a strict commitment to privacy.
 Through the use of Gitea and GitHub, I securely manage and publish content, creating a seamless workflow that aligns with my goals of knowledge sharing and digital security.

 ## Building Blocks
 The goal of this approach is to leverage the latest in self hosted services to assist in development with a focus on organization which can be aided by the latest AI and Large Language model development.